John Money

+Today, Money is a subject of academic scrutiny among psychologists, ethicists, and intersex rights activists for his handling of the Reimer case.
+Money was defended by his colleague Richard Green, who believed Money aimed to help rather than "experiment" on Reimer, and operated under accepted medical knowledge of the time.
 Money's writing has been translated into many languages and includes around 2,000 articles, books, chapters and reviews.
-He received around 65 honours, awards and degrees in his lifetime.
+He received around 65 honors, awards and degrees in his lifetime.